prankstr/hassio-husdata-exporter/README.md

 ### Prerequisites
 - A running Home Assistant installation with add-on support
-- Heatpump with a Husdata H60 or H66 gateway connected
+- Heatpump with a Husdata H60 or H66 gateway connected and API enabled

 ### Steps
 1. **Add Repository to Home Assistant:**